neonatura/crotalus/README.md

 Purpose
 =======

 This is crotalus, a high performance web server for "unix compiler" computers.
-This project strives to combine the benefits of a highly stream-lined single-threaded web server and common HTTP standards such as SSL and inline PHP interpretting.
+This project strives to combine the benefits of simple stream-lined web server while including common HTTP standards such as SSL and inline PHP interpretting.

-This package is being provided in order to make use of the web server provided with the libshare library suite (github.com/neonatura/share), but does not require having to integrate with the libshare functionality.

 Install Instructions
 ====================